mbannert/timeseriesdb/README.md

 {timeseriesdb}  ...

-- is lite weight but powerful: version
+- is lite weight but powerful: multi-language meta information, versioning of time series, ...
 - built entirely based on license cost free open source components.
 - tailored to the needs of Official and Economic Statistics
 - administration friendly, extendable access rights management